coatespeter/first-project-gglamping/README.md

 **Codeanywhere IDE**

 I used a mix of Code Anywhere and the VSCode app on my computer depending on where I was working from.
-With good use of GitHub I found it quite easy to switch between the two.
+With good use of GitHub, I found it quite easy to switch between the two.

 **Python**